galaxyxone/galaxyxone/README.md

 ## 👋 Hi, I’m @galaxyxone

-We have a few projects brewing up here at GalaxyX.io and were happy to show you more- Right now mainly we are focusing on verifying/hashing data using IPFS and creating API's centered around IPFS compatability and adoption.
+We have a few projects brewing here at GalaxyX.io and we're happy to show you more- Right now we are mainly focusing on verifying/hashing data using IPFS and creating APIs centered around IPFS compatability and adoption.

  We started with a webapp built on React and Node.js using Auth0 for our login.
 Our Alpha is hosted at https://www.galerielestudio.com

- you can find that project at github.com/galaxyxone/glsx_live2.2
+ You can find that project at github.com/galaxyxone/glsx_live2.2

 - 👀 I’m interested in decentralized systems, peer-to-peer networks, security basics, and crypto/blockchain networks